An Expertly Guided Photography Adventure at the Best Time of Year for Wildlife Images

 Day 3: Yellowstone National Park – Geyser Basins

 There’s no better light than dawn for outstanding photography, and we rise early to capitalize on it.
 Sunrise shots of the Tetons and wildlife of Jackson Hole inaugurate our day.
 After a hearty breakfast we travel north into the world’s first and most famous national park, storied Yellowstone.
 The park’s unique geyser basins are our focus today as we explore the geothermal features of Upper, Midway and Lower Geyser basins on foot.
 We’ll also have a chance to photograph legendary Old Faithful, Grand Prismatic Hot Spring and the scenic Firehole River.
-On clear nights we may be able to capture shots of the starry night sky with Old Faithful erupting in the foreground.

 Day 4: Yellowstone – Northern Range